WPBeginner

 Gator Website Builder

-Gator is a website builder and blogging platform created by HostGator, the popular web hosting company that we use to host the WPBeginner website.
+Gator is a website builder and blogging platform created by HostGator, the popular web hosting company that we once used to host the WPBeginner website.
 Gator offers a drag & drop tool that you can use to build any type of website including blogs, business sites, and even an online store.

 It’s important that you don’t confuse the Gator builder with HostGator website hosting.
 You can use HostGator hosting service to start a WordPress blog like we have done.

-However if you are looking for a non-WordPress all-in-one blog platform and hosting solution, then Gator is the perfect option.
+However, if you are looking for a non-WordPress all-in-one blog platform and hosting solution, then Gator is the perfect option.

 Pros